MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Custom-Logon.md

 ## Turn on Custom Logon

-Custom Logon is an optional component and is not turned on by default in Windows 10.
+Custom Logon is an optional component and isn't turned on by default in Windows 10.
 It must be turned on prior to configuring.
-You can turn on and configure Custom Logon in a customized Windows 10 image (.wim) if Microsoft Windows has not been installed.
-If Windows has already been installed and you are applying a provisioning package to configure Custom Logon, you must first turn on Custom Logon in order for a provisioning package to be successfully applied.
+You can turn on and configure Custom Logon in a customized Windows 10 image (.wim) if Microsoft Windows hasn't been installed.
+If Windows has already been installed and you're applying a provisioning package to configure Custom Logon, you must first turn on Custom Logon in order for a provisioning package to be successfully applied.

 The Custom Logon feature is available in the Control Panel.
 You can set Custom Logon by following these steps: